Links to websites of groups that study or provide information about pelvic pain.

 The International Pelvic Pain Society provides a forum for public and professional education related to pelvic pain.
 Search the Provider Referral Service to find a pelvic pain specialist.
-The society's booklet Chronic Pelvic Pain (PDF - 1.8 MB) provides answers to common questions about pelvic pain.
+The society's booklets Chronic Pelvic Pain provide answers to common questions about pelvic pain.

 The NIH News in Health article Halt the Hurt!
 Dealing with Chronic Pain describes research on chronic pain and provides tips for dealing with it.

 The National Institute of Neurological Disorders and Stroke's Pain: Hope Through Research includes information on common pain syndromes, diagnosis and treatment of pain, and research on pain.